nivertius/introspectable/README.md

 ### Proxies

-Introspectable adds simple facade for creating proxies.
+Introspectable adds a simple facade for creating proxies.
 Natively, it supports standard JDK proxies and javassist + objenesis.

 Proxies are built by `org.perfectable.introspection.proxy.ProxyBuilder`.
 It allows creating proxy by chaining configuration.
-After configuration is done, proxies for specific objects can be created by providing `InvocationHandler`:
+After the configuration is done, proxies for specific objects can be created by providing `InvocationHandler`:

 #### Example: Remoting